JeremyLaurenson/octoprint-emc2101/README.md

 # OctoPrint-Emc2101

 This plugin allows you to control the temperature of your printer enclosure using a 4 pin PWM fan connected to an Adafruit EMC2101 fan controller/temperature sensor.
-This Octoprint plugin is for use with a Raspberry Pi connected to an Adafruit EMC2101 fan control board:
+This Octoprint plugin is for use with a Raspberry Pi connected to an Adafruit EMC2101 fan control board in simple mode:

 ![4808-04](https://user-images.githubusercontent.com/942556/153941335-980945da-9b34-45c7-8ad6-9cf4f0ef874e.jpg)

-## Hardware
+## Basic Hardware

 This plugin controls an Adafruit EMC2101 board: https://www.adafruit.com/product/4808